Relation between Wigner energy and proton-neutron pairing: Extraction of the relevant experimental data

-where, $E_{int}$ is the energy of the intrinsic ($N=Z$) configuration.
-As discussed in \citep{FS99,FS00}, the ordinary BCS ground state without proton-neutron pairs is a legitimate intrinsic state.
+where $E_{int}$ is the energy of the intrinsic ($N=Z$) configuration.
+As discussed in \citep{FS99,FS00}, the Bardeen-Cooper-Schrieffer (BCS) ground state without proton-neutron pairs is a legitimate intrinsic state.
 It is a mixture of only even $N$ and $Z$, which implies that $T_z$ must be even if $A/2$ is even or $T_z$ must be odd if $A/2$ is odd.
-Hence the ground state isorotational bands of even-even nuclei are composed of even values of $T=T_z$ if $A/2$ is even and odd values of $T=T_z$ if $A/2$ is odd.
+Hence, the ground state isorotational bands of even-even nuclei are composed of even values of $T=T_z$ if $A/2$ is even and odd values of $T=T_z$ if $A/2$ is odd.

 The term $1/2\Theta$ is a combination of the coefficient $a_S$ of the the symmetry energy and a contribution from the shell energy $E_{SHELL}(Z,N)$, which depends on $T_z$.
 Likewise, $X/\Theta$ is a combination related to the coefficient $a_W$ of the Wigner energy, which also contains a contribution from $E_{SHELL}$.
 We introduce the experimental isorotational frequency

+The slope and intercept with the $\omega$-axis determine $1/\Theta$ and $X$.
+We take the experimental ground state energies of the three nuclei with $T_z=$0, 2, 4 if $A/2$ is even and with $T_z=$1, 3, 5 if $A/2$ is odd and calculate two points of $\omega(T)$ be means of Eqn. \ref{Eom}.
+Note that this is just a recombination of the experimental ground state energies, which aims at exposing the Wigner energy.
+The explicit expressions for the experimental $X$ are